ecssiah/libgdx-and-jruby/README.md

     end

+The initialize method is similar to the Java constructor.
+It is a private hidden method that is called through the .new method of a class.
 You should now have a simple rendered map and associated camera.